cloud4rpi/docs/docs/index.md

 ### Time to hack together some code

-You can see several examples at the `examples/raspberrypi` directory of [https://github.com/cloud4rpi/cloud4rpi](https://github.com/cloud4rpi/cloud4rpi).
+You can find several examples int the `examples/raspberrypi` directory at [https://github.com/cloud4rpi/cloud4rpi](https://github.com/cloud4rpi/cloud4rpi).
-Don't forget to insert your device token where prompted, e.g. in control.py there is a line
+Don't forget to insert your device token where prompted, e.g. in `control.py` there is a line

 ```
  DEVICE_TOKEN = '__YOUR_DEVICE_TOKEN__'